pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 )
 ```

 This is a __suspicious__ result.
 Evaluated at the expected values of the posterior propensity score distribution the robust IPW estimator of ATE suggests a substantial difference in the treatment and control groups.
+The re-weighted outcome in the third panel diverges across the control and treatment groups indicating a stark failure of balance.
 When a simple difference in the averages of the raw outcome show close to 0 differences but the re-weighted difference shows a movement of more than 1 on the log-scale.
 What is going on?
 In what follows we'll interrogate this question from a couple of different perspectives but you should be pretty dubious of this result as it stands.

 What happens if we look at the posterior ATE distributions under different estimators?